-I have professional training in several different therapeutic approaches and modalities and use an integrated approach depending on the needs of the client.
-These include Cognitive Behavioural Therapy (CBT), Person-Centred Therapy, ADHD & Life Coaching, Therapeutic Arts, Solution-Focused Brief Therapy, Therapeutic Play (for children), Positive Psychology, and the use of the Strengths-Based approach.
+I have professional training in several different therapeutic approaches and modalities, and use an integrated approach depending on your needs.
+These approaches include: Cognitive Behavioural Therapy (CBT), Person-Centred Therapy, Yoga, Somatic (Yoga-Based) Psychotherapy, Yoga for Trauma, ADHD & Life Coaching, Therapeutic Arts, Solution-Focused Brief Therapy, Therapeutic Play, Positive Psychology, and use of the Strengths-Based approach.

 I completed my SSW diploma at Seneca College and I am continuing my education as an SW at Ryerson University.
 Besides English, I speak Arabic and I can communicate well in both languages.

 I have clinical experience working with individuals and groups during my professional career in the following areas: depression, anxiety, individuals with special needs, self-harm behaviour, trauma and abuse, family and relationship issues and chronic pain.

 My approach emphasizes the mutual development of goals for therapy and the provision of ongoing evaluation of the therapeutic approach.
 Services can include individuals and couples.
 I have experience in cognitive behavioural therapy, solution-focused therapy and crisis intervention.

 Joyann Dos Santos